 Just as nature caused the ice to form there initially, it is best to allow nature to remove it.
 Damage to the shingles caused by any ice removal procedure is typically not covered under shingle manufacturers' limited warranties.
 If there are concerns about the weight load on the roof, consult a structural engineer or qualified professional building inspector.

 Please note that not all cases of water entry into the attic are "leaks".
 If the house has a poor or ineffective vapour barrier, warm moist air drifts upwards from the dwelling space into the attic.
 If the attic ventilation is blocked or insufficient, condensation and/or frost may form on the cold underside of the roof deck.
 When milder weather returns, the frost melts, dripping into the attic insulation, and possibly the home's interior.
 If this occurs on your home, more/improved ventilation should be installed.

-For additional information on related subjects, see CASMA bulletin #8: "Cold Weather Recommendations For Application of Asphalt Roofing Shingles" and #10: "Preventing Problems from Ice Dams".
+For additional information on related subjects, see CASMA Technical Bulletin no. 8: "Cold Weather Recommendations For Application of Asphalt Roofing Shingles" and CASMA Technical Bulletin no. 10: "Preventing Problems from Ice Dams".